Tree trail for Manchester attack tributes

 Manchester City Council said every message will be preserved and kept in an archive of the city's response to the attack.

-Leader Sir Richard Leese, said: "We saw last year in countless good deeds, instances of compassion and refusal to give in to hatred that the worst of times can bring out the best in people.
+Leader Sir Richard Leese said: "We saw last year in countless good deeds, instances of compassion and refusal to give in to hatred that the worst of times can bring out the best in people.

 "That is the hope that the Trees of Hope trail will symbolise."